Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-36-consequences.md

 "Exactly," Kureya replied, "my point.
 Historically, asymmetric warfare is a means of staying alive long enough to bring aboard an ally.
 It doesn’t win a war by itself."

 Daar bared his fangs in a not entirely angry manner.
-"Funny you should say that…"
+"Funny you should say that..."

 Talo spoke up again.
 "Champion Genshi.
-You’re being characteristically silent…"
+You’re being characteristically silent..."

 "Watching Daar and Kureya spar is always entertaining," Genshi commented, and immediately got a howl of mirth from Grandfather Garl.